safesploitOrg/doogle/README.md

 Then in your browser go to where the file is hosted http://127.0.0.1/crawl-manual.php

-### Explination
+### Explanation

 The crawling process will take some time, it will completely depend on the size of the website being crawled.
-The page will continue to load (without output) until the crawl.php script finishes.
+The page will continue to load (without output) until the `crawl.php` script finishes.

-Check the tables 'images' and 'sites' in the database to ensure they are being populated.
+Check the tables `images` and `sites` in the database to ensure they are being populated.

 <img width="960" alt="Image2-PHPMyAdmin" src="https://user-images.githubusercontent.com/10171446/165312292-c2830b80-365d-4a39-b176-8226bd0d7f65.png">